Sunday, November 23, 2008

 4 cups chopped or sliced apples (approximately-- i used sliced ones i made with an apple peeler/corer/slicer (Apple Peeler)

 1/4 tsp salt

 1 tsp nutmeg

 1/2 tsp allspice

 1/4 tsp ground cardamom

 1 tsp vanilla or one vanilla bean

--preheat the oven to 400 degrees F. mix all of the ingredients in a bowl except for the cornstarch. remove some of the liquid from the apple mixture and add it to the cornstarch to 'melt' it down. mix the cornstarch liquid into the apples and let it all sit while you prepare your crusts.
+-preheat the oven to 400 degrees F. mix all of the ingredients in a bowl except for the starch. remove some of the liquid from the apple mixture and add it to the starch to 'melt' it down. mix the starch liquid into the apples and let it all sit while you prepare your crusts.